|

 It will be much better to make up the required thickness in layers.

-Sheets of thin ply will have enough flex to comply to most shapes.
+Sheets of thin ply will have enough flex to comply with most shapes.

-Laminating the covering in this way also allows for substantial staggering of the joints and thus minimising the risk of leaks.
+Laminating the covering in this way also allows for substantial staggering of the joints and thus minimizing the risk of leaks.

 When it comes to making patterns, try not to have any joints which align with stress points such as the corner of an opening.